mirelapitt/Capstone-Project/README.md

 # Capstone Project

 > This project is part of the Microverse Program in which is resquested to do a Capstone Project based on an online website for a conference using Javascript, HTML and CSS.
-But instead, in this Capstone is project I personalized the content and created a website about a Gaming Convention in 2022.
+But instead, in this Capstone is project I personalized the content and created a website about a Fashion Conference in 2022.
 The structure of this project was built using mobile first approach and follows these [design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 ## Live Demo